Tempero | AI-Powered Safety Verification for Automated Mobility

 Liability Protection

-Address the L3 responsibility challenge with objective evidence.
 Transform high-risk AI incidents into clear, interpretable causal reports for legal defense.

 Counterfactual Logic